waterlink/explorative-tdd-talk/README.md

 3. Make sure there is a test suite failure
 4. Restore knowledge to the original state

+Note:
+I think this is a good time to have some questions...
+I always felt that it should be possible to apply Mutational Testing to support the process of understanding the Legacy Code.
+That is where I started to notice, how experienced engineers deal with untested code.
+I was able to aggregate it to the technique called Explorative Test-Driven Development...

 ## Explorative TDD

-Technique, used to increase code coverage and understanding of the knowledge in the code.
+The technique used to increase code coverage and understanding of the knowledge in the code.

 1\.
 Narrow scope to some manageable knowledge and isolate it

+Note:
 *(manageable knowledge = method/function/class/module)*

 2\.
-Read the code and try to understand one granular piece of knowledge it is doing
+Read and try to understand one piece of knowledge

 3\.
 Write a test to verify this assumption

 4\.
+Make sure it passes

+Note:
-Make sure it passes (by altering the assumption, or fixing production code (bugs))
+by altering the assumption, or fixing production code (bugs)

 5\.
+Apply Mutational Testing repeatedly

+Note:
 Apply Mutational Testing to each related granular piece of knowledge to verify that the understanding (and the test) is correct
 (this may introduce more tests)